A Spectacular Restoration

-The Columbia Theatre recently completed the final leg of a thirty-year-long journey from the shadow of a wrecking ball to a newly-restored, 800 seat state-of-the-art performance hall.
+The Columbia Theatre recently completed the final leg of a thirty-year-long journey from the shadow of a wrecking ball to a newly-restored 800 seat state-of-the-art performance hall.
 The story of its saving is a melodrama worthy of the silent films shown in the first years of the Columbia’s life.
-It goes like this:
+It goes something like this…

-On Saturday, June 30, 1979 The Daily News prematurely announced the closure and imminent demolition of the Columbia Theatre with a photo spread and the caption: “Goodbye Columbia.”
+On Saturday, June 30, 1979, The Daily News announced the closure and imminent demolition of the once grand Columbia Theatre with a photo spread and the caption: “Goodbye Columbia.”
 It was the final look inside the venerable old theatre that time seemed to have passed by.
 A few more months of wrangling and its fate was sealed.
 The Columbia would be demolished and a new multiplex cinema would be erected in its place.

-In May, 1980 crews and equipment were moved into an adjacent parking lot to prepare the four story building for demolition.
-The building fixtures were to be stripped and sold and significant prep work work was to begin on Monday, May 19th.
+In May of 1980, crews and equipment were moved into an adjacent lot to prepare the four story building for demolition.
+The building fixtures were to be stripped and sold and significant prep work was to begin on Monday, May 19.

-Now, let’s stop a moment and consider that over the years there have been many historical theatres reduced to rubble across our country.
-The few that remain are a testament to a grand era of entertainment that had its zenith in 1925, the year the Columbia Theatre opened its doors.
-Of the countless stories of last minute reprieves from demolition, none can claim a more spectacular reprieve than our Columbia Theatre – saved by a volcano!
+Stop for a moment and consider that over the years there have been many historic theatres reduced to rubble across our country.
+The few that remain are a testament to the grand era of entertainment that had its zenith in 1925, the year the Columbia Theatre opened its doors.
+Of the countless stories of last minute reprieves, none can claim a more spectacular reprieve than our Columbia…saved by a volcano!

 The eruption of Mt.
-Saint Helens on May 18, 1980, halted demolition plans as equipment was diverted to assist in the recovery effort.
-In the midst of this international drama the theatre was all but forgotten.
-However, when the dust settled and the mountain went cold again, the Columbia still stood like an orphan waiting to be adopted.
-And she was.
-Through the tireless effort of a group of citizens led by Virginia Rubin, the Columbia Theater Task Force, Inc. was formed with the purpose: “To Restore the Columbia Theater as a Regional Performing Arts Center.”
+Saint Helens on May 18, 1980, halted demolition plans as equipment was diverted to help with the recovery efforts.
+In the mist of this international drama, the theatre was all but forgotten.
+However, when the dust…or ash, settled and the mountain went cold again, the Columbia still stood like an orphan waiting to be adopted.
+And she was!
+Through the tireless effort of a group of citizens, led by Virginia Rubin, the Columbia Theatre Task Force was formed.
+The Task Force’s only purpose…”to restore the Columbia Theater as a Regional Performing Arts Center.”